 So let’s take a look at our design goals from before and see what we have accomplished.

 We are always working hard to provide you with the best possible hardware and the most engaging experience.
-I hope this article gives a little bit of insight into just how we go about solving some difficult engineering problems to bring you the quality data you expect, and as always, Happy Sensing.
+I hope this article gives a little bit of insight into just how we go about solving some difficult engineering problems to bring you the quality data you expect.